What is the Role for the ACTG Precautionary and Prohibited Medications Database?

 - Access recent drug interaction data that has been presented at HIV research conferences but are not published yet.

 Investigators may use the "Search" box on the top right hand corner or the "Search" hyperlink across the top bar.
 In the "Search" Box please type in a medication name to obtain a list of associated prohibited or precautionary medications.
 A glossary is included as keyword reference for users.

-Abstract Summary Panel: These panel members are usually Doctor of Pharmacy students, post-doctoral residents or fellows.
+Contributor Panel: These panel members are usually Doctor of Pharmacy students, post-doctoral residents or fellows.
 Drug interactions data from abstracts from key HIV conferences are reviewed and a summary is submitted through a secure website portal.

 Editorial Panel: These panel members are established HIV researchers with expertise in clinical pharmacology and drug interactions.
 Using an online mechanism, similar to most journal review websites, the summaries are reviewed and either accepted or submitted for editing.
 After approval the abstract summary is then available to the Database Manager.

 Database Manager: The Database Manager reviews the summary for completeness and comments by the expert panel members.
 The summary is then published on the database for access by investigators through the report feature of the website.